LWFlouisa/fake_news_generator/README.md

-# fake_news_generator
+# Fake News Generator
-A script for generating fake news articles for youtube.
+Generates a fake news article that tries to pass as real enough to full Youtube news ancors.

+## Under The Hood
+Coming soon